parkyunjin/dcrc/README.md

-# Understanding network curvatures in a degree-corrected block model
+# DEGREE-CORRECTED RICCI CURVATURE FOR NETWORKS

-This is a repository for a paper titled *Understanding network curvatures in a degree-corrected block model*.
+This is a repository for a paper titled *Degree-corrected Ricci Curvature for Networks*.